 “The Spiritual Law Of Detachment does not mean detaching from life itself.
 It simply means that you detach from outcomes, and trust that God will handle that part.” – Kevy Michaels

-Personally for me, applying the Law of Detachment, I found myself trying to please God’s will in every aspect of my life, for I knew and believe that he controlled my gaining access to my dreams.
+Personally, applying the Law of Detachment, I found myself trying to please God’s will in every aspect of my life, for I knew and believed that he controlled my gaining access to my dreams.

 The Law of Detachment, not only led the way to my goals, over time it molded me into a better Child of God.